fommil/fpmortals/manuscript/backmatter.md

 ~~~~~~~~

 where we specify a *fixity*, which can be `infix`, `infixl` or `infixr` for no,
-left and right associativity, respectively.
-A number from 0 (loose) to 9 (tight)
+left, and right associativity, respectively.
+A number from 0 (loose) to 9
-specifies precedence.
+(tight) specifies precedence.
 We can now create a list of integers by typing

 {lang="text"}
 ~~~~~~~~